micah-frank-studio/Grainstation-C/README.md

 <http://micahfrank.bandcamp.com>

-Grainstation-C is an open-source, granular performance workstation designed to build realtime, evolving sound sculptures.
+Grainstation-C is an open-source, granular performance workstation designed to build realtime, evolving sound sculptures (with 3D - ambisonics B encoding!).
 It seamlessly integrates with a Novation LaunchControl XL Mark 2 (easily modifiable for any other controller) and can processes 4 disk tracks and 3 live input streams.
 You can save any state as a snapshot and morph to that snapshot at any point in a performance.
 It has 6 independent pitch delay lines, 6 switchable low pass and high pass filters, live audio looping and multiple granular processing controls including granular time-stretching, frame animation and granular pitch shifting.

 Grainstation-C was originally inspired by the Make Noise System Concrete but shortly took on many unique characteristics of its own. http://www.makenoisemusic.com/synthesizers/system-concrete